punkave/best-practices/accessibility.md

 ### iframes

 You should always give iframes a `title` attribute with basic description of their contents.
 For example, if you're embedding a map of office locations: `title="Office locations map"`.
-Simple enough.
 [REF](https://webaim.org/techniques/frames/)

 **[⬆ back to top](#table-of-contents)**